How to Train for a Marathon on 4 Days Per Week: The Complete Guide

 What it cannot do

 Four days per week cannot fully match the aerobic volume, connective-tissue conditioning, and neuromuscular economy of a well-executed five or six-day plan.
-The performance ceiling is lower.
-Not imaginary lower.
-Real lower.
+More running frequency gives more low-intensity aerobic work, more total mileage, more chances to practice efficient mechanics, and more flexibility in distributing stress.

 The honest tradeoff